cpran/cpran/doc/cpran.md

     conform to the [Test Anything Protocol](http://testanything.org/) for correct evaluation.
 You might want to look at the [testsimple](https://gitlab.com/cpran/plugin_testsimple) plugin to make it
-    easier to write tests.
+    easier to write your own tests.

     See [CPrAN::Command::test](test) for the full documentation.

-- **remove**

-        cpran remove [options] [names]

-    If you are not going to be using a plugin anymore, you can remove it with **remove**.

-    See CPrAN::Command::remove for the full documentation.

 ## Options